MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

 .. important::

+    For convenience, the ``git_migration`` tag is provided as a branch point in both fcm and git.
+However all ``fcm`` revisions and tags have a direct equivalent commit on git - tags will have the same name on both, revisions of specific commits will need to be manually aligned with a commit hash by comparing commit messages.

     The process below involves rsyncing the changes in your fcm working copy to a git clone.
 This requires that the two branches have equivalent branch points, so ensure this is the case.